 iv. funds are available or will be available in appropriate accounts within City Council approved budget, including authorized revisions, to meet the proposed expenditure;

 v.
-The Committee report, if applicable, clearly identified the options to extend;
+The report to Committee and City Council, if applicable, clearly identified the options to extend;

-vi. the Deputy City Manager and the Manager of Purchasing and Supply agree that the exercise of the option is in the best interest of the City; and
+vi. the Deputy City Manager, or delegate, and the Senior Manager, Procurement and Supply, or delegate, agree that the exercise of the option is in the best interest of the City; and

-vii. compliance with Sections i. through v. is documented, authorized by the Deputy City Manager and forwarded to Purchasing and Supply.
+vii. compliance with Sections i. through v. is documented, authorized by the Deputy City Manager and forwarded to Procurement and Supply.

 b.
-Approval for contract renewals and extensions shall be governed by Section 8.5 and Schedule “A”.
+Approval for contract renewals shall be governed by Section 8.5 and Schedule “A”.

 20.3 Contract Amendments